Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

 Alibaba also rewarded its shareholders with a share buyback worth 4.1 billion USD.

-Alibaba Group Holding Limited – December 2024 quarterly earnings results
+Alibaba Group Holding Limited December 2024 financial results

-On 20 February 2025, Alibaba Group Holding Limited published its quarterly earnings report for the period ended 31 December 2024.
+On 20 February 2025, Alibaba Group Holding Limited published its financial results for the quarter ended 31 December 2024.
 The key highlights are outlined below:

 • Revenue: 38.38 billion USD (+8%)